gregcaporaso/amf-tutorial/book/tutorial.md

 ## #Understanding the Data

-If you downloaded your data using q2-fondue, or if you're working with data provided by your sequencing facility, you will typically need three types of files:
+If you downloaded your data using q2-fondue, or received it from a sequencing facility, you will typically need three key files:

-1. Metadata file – This mapping file provides contextual information about the experiment, such as the hypothesis, treatments, and sample details.
+Metadata file – This mapping file provides contextual information about your experiment, including hypotheses, treatments, and sample details.

-2. Classifier file – This file is used for taxonomic classification.
+Classifier file – Used for assigning taxonomy during analysis.

-3. Sequence files – These are in FASTQ format or imported to qiime2 as .qza files.
+Sequence files – These are usually in FASTQ format or already imported into QIIME 2 as .qza files.

-To explore your sequencing data and assess quality, open the demux.qzv file in explorer.
-This visualization will help you examine the sequence quality across reads, which is essential for deciding how much to trim in the next steps.
+To begin exploring your data and assessing its quality, open the demux.qzv file in QIIME 2 View.
+This visualization helps you evaluate read quality, which is critical for determining appropriate trimming parameters in downstream steps.

 ## Revision Questions